1. Help Center

 MSQL Configurations

-Another type of configuration supported by OpsCompass is that required to connect to SQL Server database instances.
+Another type of configuration supported by OpsCompass is the type required to connect to SQL Server database instances.
 These configurations will be used to gather licensing and/or compliance data for configured instances.

 Password is considered sensitive information and is stored within a secret-manager exclusive to the customer’s environment.
 It is also masked by default when viewed in this interface.
 The value can be retrieved and displayed by clicking on the {eye} icon.